The official place to learn about cheating.

 2) Men Are More Likely to Cheat Than Women

 Studies show that men tend to cheat more often than women in marriages.
-About 20% of married men cheat, compared to 13% of married women.
+According to cheating statistics, about 20% of married men cheat, compared to 13% of married women.

 This gender gap in infidelity has been consistent across various research findings.
 Men are more likely to engage in sexual infidelity and to do so multiple times.

-The workplace is a common setting in which affairs start.
-30% of people who cheated on their spouse began the affair with a coworker.
+The workplace is a common setting in which affairs start, with 30% of people who cheated on their spouse beginning the affair with a coworker.

 While men cheat more overall, it’s important to note that infidelity affects both genders.
 The reasons for cheating can vary widely between individuals and relationships.